fluthjs/fluth-vue/packages/guide/motion.en.md

 Stream programming paradigm can solve this problem well.
 As business continues to iterate, code also grows longer; but **stream programming organizes code declaratively according to real business order**, equivalent to a line continuously extending.
 At this point, to extract logic, you just need to cut the line into several segments and put them into hooks respectively, with no mental burden at all, equivalent to having a very heavy business that only takes a few minutes to solve and refactor well.

+## Summary

+Through developing and debugging with stream programming paradigm in actual business scenarios, we found that this programming paradigm is severely underestimated in the frontend field.
+Perhaps because RxJS's concepts and usage are relatively complex, people consider it an "overkill" tool only suitable for complex asynchronous data flow combination scenarios.
+In fact, even the simplest `ref("string")`, when changed to `$("string")`, can bring considerable benefits.

+fluth-vue truly brings the stream programming paradigm to Vue developers: making streams the most basic form of data in frontend and perfectly compatible with reactivity, thoroughly implementing reactivity: not just data and view reactivity, but also organizing logic reactively.

-Through this example and extension, we can see that **stream programming paradigm naturally aligns with the asynchronous, event-driven characteristics of frontend business, making it an ideal choice for organizing frontend business logic**.
+The experience of actual development shows that **stream programming paradigm naturally aligns with the asynchronous, event-driven characteristics of frontend business, making it an ideal choice for organizing frontend business logic**.